MooersLab/MooersLab/README.md

 Some of my mutterings are rubbish that I cut from the transcripts.
 I occasionally harvest valuable thoughts that are worth retaining.
-I also use the DVR to paraphrase some technical documents that otherwise might be pretty tedious to read.
+I also use the DVR to paraphrase some technical documents that otherwise are tedious to read.
 The DVR has extended my generative writing time by 15-30 minutes daily.

 Spending more time on rewriting will lead to fewer new words generated if the time spent on writing is constant.
-Rewriting is very time-consuming; it can take as much or more time as generating the text initially.
+Rewriting is very time-consuming; it can take as much or more time than generating the text initially.
 AI-powered writing assistants make suggestions, but they are not a silver bullet.
 You still have to spend a lot of time making the appropriate selections; otherwise, your writing will often be degraded.
 These assistants have not saved me time, and they have often wasted it.